 Report from the UN Office for the Coordination of Humanitarian Affairs (OCHA):

-"Climate disasters are on the rise.
-Around 70 percent of disasters are now climate related - up from around 50 percent from two decades ago.
+" In 2012, there were 905 natural catastrophes worldwide—and 93 percent of these events were weather-related disasters".
+(Worldwatch) "Climate disasters are. . . up from around 50 percent from two decades ago.
 These disasters take a heavier human toll and come with a higher price tag.
-In the last decade, 2.4 billion people were affected by climate related disasters, compared to1.7 billion in the previous decade.
-The cost of responding to disasters has risen tenfold between 1992 and 2008.
+In the last decade, 2.4 billion people were affected by climate related disasters, compared to 1.7 billion in the previous decade.
+The cost of responding to disasters has risen tenfold between 1992 and 2008".
+(OCHA)

 "Climate change is not just a distant future threat.
 It is the main driver behind rising humanitarian needs and we are seeing its impact.
 The number of people affected and the damages inflicted by extreme weather has been unprecedented."
 (OCHA)